Arunangsh/HAND_CRICKET-org-PRE-RELEASE-/README.md

 Navigate to the project folder:

-cd HandCricket2.0
+cd HAND_CRICKET-org-PRE-RELEASE-

 Run the JAR file:

-java -jar HandCricket2.0.jar
+java -jar HandCricket.jar

 ⚠️ Make sure you have Java 8 or higher installed on your system.